livewire/livewire/docs/quickstart.md

 </html>
 ```

-Our component will be rendered in place of the `$slot` variable, and Livewire will automatically inject any JavaScript assets it needs when we load the page.
+Our "Counter" component will be rendered in place of the `$slot` variable in the above template.

+You may notice there is no JavaScript or CSS provided by Livewire.
+That is because version 3 and above automatically injects the front-end assets it needs.

 Now that we're all set up, our component is ready to test out!

-# Step 7: Test it out
+## Test it out

 Visit `/counter` in your browser and you should see a number displayed on the screen with two buttons to increment and decrement the number.